genexuslabs/saia-ingest/README.md

 ## Run Tests

-ToDo add tests, so far a dummy one just to check the mechanism is working.
+ToDo add tests, so far a simple one just to check the mechanism is working, make sure to create a [configuration](#yaml) file.

 ```python
 pytest tests/test_api.py